Gexkill/sweng2/RASD/src/index.md

     * The system must notify the client with the code of the taxi driver who has accepted the ride.
     * The system must notify the client if no taxi driver in the queue accepts the ride.
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation:
-    * The system must wait until ten minutes before the starting time of the reservation and manage it like a normal ride.
+    * The system must wait until ten minutes before the starting time of the reservation and manage it like a immediate ride.

 ###Clients:
 * [G7] Allows clients to request for an immediate taxi ride: